 The Law Library exists primarily to serve the needs of students, faculty, and staff of the University of Arizona James E. Rogers College of Law.
 However, the library collection is also available to other University of Arizona faculty, staff, and students, local bar and bench, and members of the general public with a legitimate legal research need.
-Some library resources, such as the computer lab, digital materials, audio/visual materials and study rooms are available only to current law students.
+Some library resources, such as the computer lab, digital materials, audio/visual materials, and study rooms are available only to current law students.

+Many materials in the Law Library do not circulate.
+Generally, only single volume treatises may be checked out to University faculty, students, and staff.
+A University of Arizona CatCard is required to check out materials.
 Members of the general public do not have circulation privileges but are welcome to use materials in the library for their legal research needs.

 The Law Library reserves the right to revoke circulation privileges for anyone abusing these privileges or refusing to follow library policies.

 The Law Library has a collection development policy to guide the acquisition of materials and the maintenance of the collection.

 The College of Law premises are not a place of unrestricted public access.
 The use of the College of Law is restricted to faculty, staff and students of the College of Law and to others who have a specific legal research need.
 (Arizona Board of Regents Policy Manual, Section 7-201; Resolution Adopted by the College of Law Faculty, 8/29/94).

 Users of the Law Library expect to have: